 Job hunting is a tricky business because you can’t predict what one person is going to love or indeed hate.
 However, everyone respects a well-written, error-free CV.
 You won’t get an interview if it’s riddled with mistakes or grammar errors.
 And to some employers, mistakes jump out from the page even during a quick scan.

 Probably the most heinous crime of them all and most annoyingly the one spellcheckers can often miss.
 The clue is in the apostrophe.
-If you use an apostrophe, it’s a contraction of the words you are.
+If you use an apostrophe, it’s a contraction of the words you’re using – you are.
 On the other hand, your means belonging or relating to you.

 The apostrophe is one of the most widely misused punctuation marks in the English language.
 Get it wrong and you could:

-It’s quite easy to get this wrong, but a handy little trick is to replace its with his (or hers) and see if the text still makes sense.
+It’s quite easy to get this wrong, but a handy little trick is to replace its with his, hers or their and see if the text still makes sense.

 This is right up there with you’re and your.
 You should never use an apostrophe before the S in a plural, even when pluralising abbreviations like DVD or CD.

 I think there may be a few typo’s on my CV.

 I have different CV’s for different job applications.